Mobile Sports Betting Strong in Indiana, as Lawmakers Seek to Legalize iGaming

 As mobile betting continues to dominate sports wagering in Indiana, lawmakers are scheduled to take up two bills that would legalize Indiana online casinos.
 The 2022 legislative session began on Jan.
 4 and is scheduled to end March 14.

-Under legislation introduced in the state House of Representatives, online games such poker, blackjack, slots and “gambling games typically offered in a casino” would be authorized statewide.
+Under legislation introduced in the state House of Representatives, online games such as poker, blackjack, slots, and “gambling games typically offered in a casino” would be authorized statewide.

-According to House Bills 1337 and 1356, the interactive games would be taxed at 18% on adjusted gross revenue.
+According to House Bills 1337 and 1356, the interactive games would be taxed at 18% of adjusted gross revenue.

 Both bills have been referred to the House Public Policy Committee for hearings, possibly as early as next week.

-As with all legislation, an iGaming bill would have to be approved in the House and Senate before going to Republican Gov. Eric Holcomb for his consideration.
+As with all legislation, an iGaming bill would have to be approved in the House and Senate before being considered by Republican Gov. Eric Holcomb.

 Facebook Icon Twitter Icon Linkedin Icon Email Icon Copy Link Icon